Seven Ways from Sundown: Production

 The film was originally directed by George Sherman.
-Parts of the film were shot in St. George, Utah.
 During filming in the studio, shortly after the unit had returned from location work outside Las Vegas, Sherman and Audie Murphy had an argument over a line reading, which resulted in Murphy pushing Sherman over and threatening to kill him.
 Sherman left the project and was replaced for the remainder of the shoot by Harry Keller.
 Murphy started an affair with co-star Venetia Stevenson, which lasted for a year.

+Parts of the film were shot in St. George, Utah.
+Other portions were filmed in Red Rock Canyon, Nevada.